 - Bean chowder

 Oatmeal is such a versatile pantry staple!
-It can either be eaten on it's own or go into making other recipes.
+It can either be eaten on its own or easily goes into so many kinds of recipes, from early morning breakfast to dessert.

 FREEBS' FAVORITE WAYS TO USE OATMEAL